 We’re working with our partner HELP to support vulnerable communities affected by conflict.

-Read about the ongoing conflict in Tigray and find out how we’re helping.
+Read about the crisis in Ethiopia and find out how we’re helping.

 Our work in the Lake Chad Basin